Dietetics Masters - MSc/PgD

 For the MSc Dietetics:

-Eligibility for the course is a having obtained a PgDip in Dietetics qualification and also current registration with the HCPC.
+Eligibility for the course is having obtained a PgDip in Dietetics qualification and also current registration with the HCPC.
 If your PgDip wasn't undertaken at Cardiff Met, you will need to submit an RPL form, so you can transfer your PgDip credits.

 Selection Procedure for PgDip Dietetics: